What is This Twisted Earth?

 I would suggest ordering a copy at your local public library, if you have access to one.
 It would be practically free of charge to you and of course it would give many more people a chance to discover our world.
 They’ll need the ISBN and publisher, so here it is – ISBN 2370000388315.
 The publisher is Six Minutes To Midnight.

-Of course, if you want to be super lovely you can buy it direct from me at FantasyCon this year.
+Of course, if you want to be super lovely you can buy it direct from me at FantasyCon or EdgeLit this year.
 Ping me a message in advance and I’ll bring you a copy.
-There will even be one or two of the authors around to sign it for you!
+There may even be one or two of the authors around to sign it for you!

 Prefer a Kindle version for your convenience?
 Go for it.